-- Keep the Inverter away from any direct heat source or combustible materials. - Keep well ventilated this device generates heat. - Keep the inverter away from combustible gases. - Do not operate any equipment over 8000 Watts. - This inverter will only operate from a 12- Volt DC power source. - Do not attempt to connect the inverter to any other power source, including any AC power source. - Incorrect battery polarity will damage the inverter and void the warranty. - Keep this inverter in a dry environment. - Do not open the inverter; there are no user serviceable parts inside.
+- Keep the inverter away from any direct heat source or combustible materials or gases. - Keep well ventilated-this device generates heat. - Do not operate any equipment over 8,000 Watts. - This inverter will only operate from a 12-Volt DC power source. - Do not attempt to connect the inverter to any other power source, including any AC power source. - Incorrect battery polarity will damage the inverter and void the warranty. - Keep this inverter in a dry environment. - Do not open the inverter; there are no user serviceable parts inside.